 The Australian Institute of Architects, in Melbourne, has awarded to Peter Stutchbury the 2015 Gold Medal.
 The projects by this New South Wales architect, include the seaside Bay House near Sydney and the recently completed Invisible House in the Blue Mountains.
 Granting 14 awards in 9 categories, the recipients’ work spans a wide range of subject matter and addresses various aspects of architecture’s inherent influences both locally and globally.

 The award acknowledges the work of Peter Stutchbury Architecture, as well as his teaching and his role as a founding director of the Architecture Foundation Australia.
-His international work speaks on specific cultural context and sustainable design principles.
+His international work speaks on specific cultural contexts and sustainable design principles.
 The Gold Medal is awarded by the Australian Institute of Architects in recognition of a significant contribution to Australian architecture.
 Previous recipients include Jørn Utzon, Glenn Murcutt and Peter Wilson.

 The 2015 winners are.-